Women’s Technology Council Speakers

 Founder and CEO

-Wise Men Consultants
+Wise Men Group

-Juuhi Ahuja is the president and CEO of Wise Men Consultants.
+Juuhi Ahuja is the president and CEO of Wise Men Group.
 Since its inception in 1997, Wise Men has grown to become a full-service IT technology firm providing consulting, managed services, support, and staff augmentation.
 She began her career in New York with a strong academic background including a bachelor’s degree in business and an M.B.A. from New York Institute of Technology.

 As the CEO, Ahuja oversees business strategy and client relationships and partnerships.
 Her main line of thinking is: “If I am not networking, I am not working.”
 Wise Men’s business philosophy is based on 2Qs: “Quick and Quality at the right price.”